 • Less sensitive to changing economic environments

 • Lower volatility overall

-A non-cyclical stock isn’t 100% immune from the effects of a slowing economy.
+A non-cyclical stock isn’t completely immune from the effects of a slowing economy.
 But compared to cyclical stocks, they’re typically less of a roller-coaster ride for investors in terms of how they perform during upturns or downturns.
 A good example of a non-cyclical industry is utilities, since people need to keep the lights on and the water running even during economic downturns.